Some Qs and As that crop up every year.

 We as organisers do our utmost to highlight and reduce the risks involved but ultimately it’s up to you to do the research and weigh up for yourself whether or not you're comfortable accepting the risks involved and how you can go about reducing them.
-Knowing the Highway Code, joining a cycle club, following the rules of the event, using the proper equipment and regularly maintaining your bike are some ways of reducing the risks BUT not removing them completely.
+Knowing the Highway Code, joining a cycle club, having cycle insurance, following the rules of the event, using the proper equipment and regularly maintaining your bike are some ways of reducing the risks BUT not removing them completely.

 It’s just shy of 100miles/160km, around 97.5 miles.
 If you really want to make it up to 100 miles we might include a “century car park” to add that bit extra.

 You can but you’ll have to organise all the logistics yourself and do it safely.
 We can give advice on this if you contact us.
 Many charities, clubs and groups do this when fundraising.